Second Stresemann cabinet: Establishment

-Establishment

 The first Stresemann cabinet resigned late on 3 October 1923 due to disagreement between the political parties over the extent to which the planned enabling act should give the government the power to change the length of the working day by decree.
 The grand coalition of the German People's Party (DVP), Social Democrats (SPD), Centre Party and German Democratic Party (DDP) was not replaced by a new configuration that included the right-wing German National People's Party (DNVP), which would have been consistent with the earlier decisions taken by the DVP Reichstag members.
 Since the majority of the DVP wanted to keep Stresemann in office and it proved impossible to form a different coalition under him, the original parties once again tried to form a government.
 Hans von Raumer (DVP) and Rudolf Hilferding (SPD) did not return, as demanded by the DVP.
 Raumer had resigned on 2 October, prior to the whole cabinet's resignation the next day.
 To replace Hilferding at the Ministry of Finance, Stresemann considered the future Reichsbank president Hjalmar Schacht but had to drop the idea after Schacht's actions during the occupation of Belgium during World War I became the subject of criticism.
 Hans Luther was then switched from Food and Agriculture to Finance.
-Von Raumer's successor was Joseph Koeth, an independent ex-officer and head of the former Ministry for Economic Demobilization.
+Von Raumer's successor was Joseph Koeth, an independent ex-officer and head of the former Ministry for Economic Demobilisation.
 Johannes Fuchs, acting Minister for the Occupied Territories, wanted to resign but was persuaded to remain in office.
 Finally, on 22 October, Gerhard von Kanitz, another independent who was close to the DVP and to landed interests within the DNVP, was appointed to Food and Agriculture.